Table of Contents

 - Liver biopsy

-A liver biopsy (inserting a needle through the skin and into the liver to obtain a small sample that is examined under a microscope) is the most reliable way to determine how much damage has been done to your liver.
+A liver biopsy involves inserting a needle through the skin and into the liver to obtain a small sample that is examined under a microscope.
+A biopsy is a reliable way to determine how much damage has been done to your liver.
 It can also help you and your health care provider figure out when to start HCV treatment.

 - FibroSURE™ (or FibroTest)